I enjoy making things at home using earth-friendly ingredients and materials for my family and pets.

 Why Should You Make Homemade Ant Traps?

-There are many reasons why people may chose to make their own ant traps.
-For some people they may want to save money, others may have pets and be afraid that commercial products will hurt them, and then there are some that are looking for a method that doesn't kill ants.
+There are many reasons why people may choose to make their own ant traps.
+For some people, they may want to save money, others may have pets and are afraid that commercial products will hurt them, and then there are some that are looking for a method that doesn't kill ants.

 I started making my own ant traps in an effort to save money.
-I have used commercial baits in the past and my animals have never bothered with them.
-However, this summer the ant invasion was the worst it has ever been and when I went to the store to buy traps, I realized that some of them said "without Borax" and this made me realize that if some ant traps use Borax, I could probably make my own traps.
+I have used commercial baits in the past, and my animals have never bothered with them.
+However, this summer, the ant invasion was the worst it has ever been, and when I went to the store to buy traps, I realized that some of them said "without borax," and this made me realize that if some ant traps use borax, I could probably make my own traps.
 So, I left the store, kept the money in my purse, and experimented with making homemade ant traps.

-After a few weeks of using the traps, I have found that they seem to actually work better than the store bought ones.
-The only downside is I had to see all the ants in the trap and it was a little gross.
+After a few weeks of using the traps, I have found that they seem to actually work better than the store-bought ones.
+The only downside is I had to see all the ants in the trap, and it was a little gross.
 I will say that seeing them in the trap was still better than seeing them in my food!

 Ingredients for Homemade Ant Traps

 Here is what you will need to make homemade ant traps: